 - Sorting: Collected plastic waste needs to be sorted accordingly so it can be processed further in the shredding machine

 - Washing: Sorted plastic waste usually contains dust, adhesive and more impurities that need to be washed away.
 This is done in the washing line at the recycling facility.

 - Shredding: Once segregated and washed now plastic is shredded into smaller pieces by the process of shredding.

 - Identification and Classification of Plastic: After shredding, proper testing of the plastic pellets are conducted in order to ascertain their quality and class.

 - Extruding: Running on the line next step is extrusion, In this process, shredded plastic waste is melted and extruded, and converted to plastic granules.
 Also In order to enhance the properties of the material, even some extra filling is added to the material

 Processes of Recycling & Disposal Of Non-Recyclable

-Very few types of plastic waste which can not be recycled sent to cement kilns, Road Construction & Pyrolysis
+Very few types of plastic waste which can not be recycled are sent to cement kilns, Road Construction & Pyrolysis

-- Pyrolisis: Pyrolysis generally consists of heating the material above its decomposition temperature, breaking chemical bonds in its molecules.
+- Pyrolisis: Pyrolysis generally consists of heating the material above its decomposition temperature, and breaking chemical bonds in its molecules.

 - Cement Kilns: Plastic waste that can not be recycled anymore are sent to cement kilns.